j-masuma/nextjs_dashboard/README.md

 ## Server Actions
 ## An advantage of invoking a Server Action within a Server Component is progressive enhancement - forms work even if JavaScript has not yet loaded on the client.
 ## zod------ a TypeScript-first validation library
+So, authentication checks who you are, and authorization determines what you can do or access in the application.